abhishekchand23/Volatility_Estimation/README.md

-# A Computational Method to Generate Family of Extreme Value Volatility Estimators
+# A Computational Method to Generate a Family of Extreme-Value Volatility Estimators

-An algorithm to construct a family of unbiased extreme value volatility estimators is developed when the log prices of assets follow simple Brownian motion with drift and jump.
-From this family of estimators, the minimum variance estimator can be computed and is found to be competitive to the estimator of Parkinson.
-This technique also constructs an estimator which is best in the class of estimators that use just the high and low price of an asset.
-Other volatility estimators of Garman & Klass, Yang & Zhang and Rogers & Satchell are recovered.
-The novelty of this approach is that it is constructive and, moreover it can be extended to compute estimators when prices follow more realistic models.
+A framework is developed to construct estimators of volatility derived from extreme prices of a security, such as high, low, opening, and closing prices, using null space decomposition.
+This framework not only reproduces the classical estimators, such as the Parkinson (1980) and Garman and Klass (1980) estimators, but also improves the efficiency of some of the classical estimators, including the Parkinson (1980) estimator.
+The estimator that utilizes only high and low prices, as derived from this method, achieves a 17% reduction in variance compared to Parkinson (1980), which also utilizes high and low prices.
+Extension of this framework is possible to cases where prices are observed to drift and discontinuities in prices exist, due to the close of the trading day.